World Cup Watch Spots in Downtown + OTR + The Banks

 OTR

-Alcove by MadTree sits on Vine Street in OTR with a spacious outdoor patio and a full indoor restaurant — an FCC Official Partner with craft cocktails and MadTree beer on tap for matchday.
-FC Cincinnati has confirmed MadTree will stage watch parties across the region during the 2026 tournament, so check Alcove's events page as the schedule firms up.
+Vine Street's garden-room restaurant with a big patio, cocktails, and MadTree beer on tap for matchday.
+MadTree has committed to watch parties across its locations this tournament, so check Alcove's events page as the schedule firms up.

 Holy Grail